FireController1847/Pandora.js/README.md

 __What about docs?__ Here's a GitHub IO url for the autogen documentation. https://firecontroller1847.github.io/Pandora.js-Docs/

+__I don't like the look of your docs!__ Okay, that's fine.
+Checkout the instructions below to generate docs.
+Feel free to modify the package.json :)

 - Using Yarn
   - `yarn install`
   - `yarn run jsdoc:gen`